 There is no cure for dyslexia.
 Some of the different interventions that are available to help people with dyslexia are designed to improve how they cope with the condition, as well as provide ways in which they can enhance their reading and writing skills.
 The earlier a child is diagnosed with dyslexia, the sooner they can receive support and the more likely they are to eventually see an improvement.

 A teacher trained in teaching dyslexic children uses a range of strategies to help the child enhance their reading ability.
 The techniques usually involve helping the child to tap into their sense of touch, hearing and vision.
 For example, some children find that using their finger to trace the shape of a letter enables them to process data in a more effective way.

 A dyslexic child is helped to improve the following:

 - Building vocabulary

-Psychologists and teachers also emphasise how important it is to ensure the child maintains a good self-esteem and self-image and to remind the child that although reading and writing may be problematic, dyslexia is a condition that affects millions of people across the globe who have still managed to achieve their goals in life.
+Psychologists and teachers also emphasize how important it is to ensure that the child maintains good self-esteem and self-image.
+It is also important to remind the child that although reading and writing may be problematic, dyslexia is a condition that affects millions of people across the globe who have still managed to achieve their goals in life.